 3. Practice relationship building

-We highly recommend spending at least the first five minutes of the meeting on relationship building.
-Get to know your report as a person; ignore the urge to jump right into business.
-This rapport is important for two reasons: it humanizes the manager, and it shows that they value their employees.
+Spend at least the first five minutes of the meeting on relationship building.
+Ignore the urge to jump right into business and get to know your employee as a person.
+This rapport is important for two reasons: it humanizes you as a manager, and it shows that you value your employees.

-Don’t fall into the trap of small talk, though.
 It’s easy to settle for the “How are you?”
 “Good.” routine.
 Dig deeper.
-Have managers ask them if they have any personal goals they’re working toward, or about their weekend.
+Ask if your reports have any personal goals they’re working toward, or about their weekend.

-If they are reticent to open up, managers can show a little vulnerability first to encourage them.
+If they are reticent to open up, show a little vulnerability first to encourage them.
 Be people first, colleagues second.

 4. Actively listen

-Listening is a skill not everyone has, but managers must practice it in their 1-on-1s.
-The 1-on-1 is all about the employee, so give them a chance to speak.
+Listening may not come naturally to everybody.
+The 1-on-1 is a great opportunity to brush up on this skill.
+Remember, the 1-on-1 is all about the employee, so give them a chance to speak.